Engee documentation

 Block Gear Box It is an ideal, non-planetary gearbox with a fixed gear ratio.
 The gear ratio is defined as the ratio of the angular velocity of the input shaft to the angular velocity of the output shaft.

-The gearbox is described by the following equations:
+The transmission is described by the following equations:

 Pay attention to the minus sign when calculating .
-One of the rules of drawing up mechanical models is that the power flowing through the port is positive if it is dissipated, and negative if the component generates energy to the system.
+One of the rules for making mechanical models is that the power flowing through the port is positive if it is dissipated, and negative if the component generates energy into the system.

-The S and O connections are mechanical rotary ports connected to the input and output shaft of the box, respectively.
-The positive directions of the block are from S to the reference point and from the reference point to O.
+The S and O connections are mechanical rotary ports connected to the input and output shafts of the box, respectively.
+The positive direction of the block is from S to the reference point and from the reference point to O.

 Ports